iJustinn/Totonto_Reported_Crimes/README.md

 -   `inputs/data`: the raw data used for analysis

+-   `inputs/llm`: records of multiple conversations with Chat GPT that assisted in building this project

 -   `outputs/data`: data sources utilized for visualization, such as cleaned data, summarized data by division, and summarized data by year, etc

 -   `outputs/paper`: files used to generate the paper, such as Quarto and bibliography files, as well as the research paper itself